 Great Bustard, Grote Trap, Großtrappe, Abetarda-comum, Avutarda Euroassiática

 Spotted in the Alentejo region of Portugal.
-You can find a small movie at the bottom of this page.

 The Great Bustard, Otis tarda, is in the bustard family, the only member of the genus Otis.
 It breeds in southern and central Europe, where it is the largest species of bird, and across temperate Asia.
 European populations are mainly resident, but Asian birds move further south in winter.